-- For close to two years the PCR test was used to tell the public how many covid cases there were.
+- For nearly two years, the PCR test was used to tell the public how many covid cases there were.

 - These tests were never reliable.

 An enormous assumption of the covid pandemic has been that the PRC (Reverse Transcription-Polymerase Chain Reaction) tests were accurate.
 The tests were never accurate, which calls into question the overall pandemic.